Corner reflector

+Corner reflector with 5 metres edge of the German Aerospace Center for the calibration of space-based remote-sensing radars: The edge length is 5 metres.

 A corner reflector is a retroreflector consisting of three mutually perpendicular, intersecting flat reflective surfaces.
-It reverses the direction of an incoming wave with being translated by reflections on the three orthogonal sides.
+It reverses the direction of an incoming wave by translation via reflections from the three orthogonal sides.
 The three intersecting surfaces often are triangles (forming a tetrahedron) or may have square shapes.
 Radar corner reflectors made of metal are used to reflect radio waves from radar sets.
 Optical corner reflectors, called corner cubes or cube corners, made of three-sided glass prisms, are used in surveying and laser ranging.

 Principle

 Working principle of a corner reflector.
-The outcoming ray from the reflector is parallel but opposite to the incoming ray with being translated.
+The outgoing ray from the reflector is parallel but opposite to the incoming ray with being translated.
 The amount of the translation depends on which part of the reflector is hit by the incoming ray; the translation is larger if the ray hits an outer part of it.